Viral Vectors We Support

 Viral Vector: Lentivirus

 Lentiviruses (LVs) are virulent agents that infect host cells via the genomic incorporation of viral cDNA.
-While many naturally occurring LVs are responsible for deadly diseases, their highly evolved infection efficiency has been leveraged in biotechnology, such as vectors for genome editing in mammalian cell lines and animal models.
-Engineered LVs have been used to knock out, upregulate, and insert new genes into the genome of mammalian cells and animal models to generate therapeutics and model diseases.
+While many naturally occurring LVs are responsible for deadly diseases, their highly evolved infection efficiency has been leveraged in biotechnology for use as vectors to conduct genome editing in mammalian cell lines and animal models.
+Engineered LVs have been used as a major delivery vehicle to carry gene editing tools to knock-out or knock-in genes or regulate gene expression to generate therapeutics.
+In these gene-modified cell therapies, LVs are used to integrate genetic information to cells that are to be injected back into patients post modification.
+Multiple such LV based gene-modified cell therapies are now FDA approved, and hundreds more are in clinical trials.

 The Approach